 At breakfast the next morning we went over the map of our planned route to our next stop, Omarama.
 Luka led us out of the city in the van carrying our luggage and spare parts.
 We stopped at Lake Tekapo for photos at the little Church of the Good Shepherd.
 When Luka arrived we had lunch and looked at the maps again.
 We convinced Konrad to take the scenic route to Lake Pukaki, along a dirt road.
 It was cold and windy, reminding X2 and I of Montana.

 The lakes were beautiful, a milky turquoise color.
 We reached Omarama and realized we’d missed the turnoff for Lake Ohau so we backtracked and were rewarded with another spectacular view.
-We had a fabulous dinner at a winery up the road from the hotel and saw an intense sunset as we were walking back.
+We had a fabulous dinner at a winery up the road from the hotel and were rewarded with a gorgeous sunset on our walk back to the hotel.